Multi-UAV Enabled Integrated Sensing and Wireless Powered Communication: A Robust Multi-Objective Approach: Problem Formulation And The Proposed Method

 It can be seen that the constraints $\textrm{C}_3$ and $\widetilde{\textrm{C}}_5$-$\widetilde{\textrm{C}}_7$ are still non-convex and $\textrm{C}_8$ has an infinite number of constraints due to the continuity of the corresponding user location uncertainty sets.
 The non-convexity of $\widetilde{\textrm{C}}_5$ originates from the rank-1 constraint.
 By adopting the semi-definite relaxation, we can drop the rank-1 constraint and proceed to solve the problem.

 To proceed further, we can deal with the non-convexity of $\textrm{C}_3$ and $\widetilde{\textrm{C}}_6$ in the following.
-The left-hand side of $\textrm{C}_3$ and the first term in the right-hand side of $\widetilde{\textrm{C}}_6$ can be minorized using their supporting hyperplane (see \cite{rezaei2019throughput} for more details).
-Therefore, the left-hand side of $\textrm{C}_3$ as well as the first term in the right-hand side of $\widetilde{\textrm{C}}_6$ can be respectively obtained at the $\kappa$th iteration of the following expressions
+The left-hand side of both parts of $\textrm{C}_3$, along with the first term in the right-hand side of $\widetilde{\textrm{C}}_6$ can be minorized using their supporting hyperplane (see \cite{rezaei2019throughput,7898464} for more details).
+Therefore, the left-hand side of the first and second parts of $\textrm{C}_3$ as well as the first term in the right-hand side of $\widetilde{\textrm{C}}_6$ can be respectively obtained at the $\kappa$th iteration of the following expressions

 Next, we consider the constraint $\textrm{C}_8$.
 Let us introduce a lemma which can be used to transform $\textrm{C}_8$ into a finite number of linear matrix inequalities (LMI)s. \begin{lemma}[S-procedure] Let a function $h_m (\mathbf{x}), m \in \lbrace 1,2 \rbrace, \mathbf{x} \in \complexC^{N}$, be defined as